verse-lab/FORCE/README.md

 - config/:
   The configuration files for the invariant synthesis.

-The config and traces generation need extra setups for DuoAI, so we simply provide the generated files in this repository.
+The config and traces generation need extra setups for DuoAI, so we simply provide the generated files in this repository (as they are inputs of the synthesis).

 - components_asp/:
   The ASP encoding of the invariant synthesis.